rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 Now, all users and projects will fetch packages from the repository in RSPM that you've specified.

 The documentation for
-[Configuring RStudio Server](https://docs.rstudio.com/rspm/admin/rstudio-server.html) provides more details and describes additional scenarios for configuring RStudio Server Pro to point to repositories in RSPM.
+[Configuring RStudio Server](https://docs.rstudio.com/rspm/admin/rstudio-server.html) provides more details and describes additional scenarios for configuring RStudio Workbench to point to repositories in RSPM.

 ## Task: Publish to RStudio Connect

-Now that you've configured RStudio Server Pro to point to a repository in RSPM, projects that are published to RStudio Connect will fetch packages from RSPM.
+Now that you've configured RStudio Workbench to point to a repository in RSPM, projects that are published to RStudio Connect will fetch packages from RSPM.

-1. Open a project (or create a new project) in RStudio Server Pro
+1. Open a project (or create a new project) in RStudio Workbench
 2. Publish the project to RStudio Connect

 How can you confirm that the packages are being served from RStudio Package